nancyshrestha04/8Weeks-SQL-Challenge/Case Study 1-Danny's Diner/Answers.md

 ***
 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi
-- how many points do customer A and B have at the end of January?
+- how many points do customers A and B have at the end of January?
 ````sql
 WITH dates_cte AS
 (